chen0040/keras-question-and-answering-web-api/README.md

 * [squad_seq2seq_glove_train.py](demo/squad_seq2seq_glove_train.py): train on SQuAD on word-level (GloVe word2vec encoding) with input = paragraph_context + ' Q ' + question
 * [squad_seq2seq_v2_glove_train.py](demo/squad_seq2seq_v2_glove_train.py): train on SQuAD on word-level (GloVe word2vec encoding) but different from squad_seq2seq_glove_train.py in that the paragraph context and the question are added after the LSTM + RepeatVector layer

-The figure below compare the training accuracy and validation accuracy of various models:
+The figure below compare the training accuracy and validation accuracy of various models using the script [squad_compare_models](demo/squad_compare_models.py):

 ![model-comparison](demo/models/training-history-comparison.png)

 ### Predict Answers

-Once the trained models are generated. the predictors in the [demo/models](demo/models) can be used to load these model and predict answer based on the paragraph context and the question.
+With the trained models in [demo/models](demo/models), the predictors in the [demo](demo) can be used to load these model and predict answer based on the paragraph context and the question.

-For example, to test the trained model of [Seq2SeqQA](keras_question_and_answering_system/library/seq2seq.py) on SQuAD data set, run the following command:
+For example, to test the trained model for [Seq2SeqQA](keras_question_and_answering_system/library/seq2seq.py) on SQuAD data set, run the following command:

 ```bash